-To turn the truck on, make sure the emergency stop button (1) is not pushed in and the control handle is released to its vertical position.
-Insert the key (2) into its slot.
-The indicator unit on the handle should begin its display sequence.
+To turn the truck on, make sure the emergency stop handle (1) is pushed in and the control handle (4) is released to its vertical position.
+Turn the key switch (2) clockwise.
+The indicator unit (3) should display accumulated hours.

-The truck is equipped with a static-return-toneutral function.
-If the control handle is held in its working range (A) when the truck is turned on, the travel function will not operate.
+The truck is equipped with a static-returnto-neutral function.
+If the control handle is held in its working range (A) or (B) when the truck is turned on, the travel function will not operate.
 The control handle must then be briefly returned to either end position and then moved back into its working range to enable travel.